VickyVouk/GDELT_GPI_SHAP_project/README.md

 ## Machine learning
 We merge GDELT and GPI data at a country level, and we prepare the data for machine learning, using the code named `Preparation_gpi_gdelt_files_for_machine_learning.ipynb`.
 We create 163 files with data at a country and monthly level.
 In addition, we use Linear Regression, Elastic Net, Decision Tree, Support Vector Regression (SVR), Random Forest, and Extreme Gradient Boosting (XGBoost) to investigate the relationship between the GPI score and the GDELT variables at a country and monthly level.
 Specifically, we aim to develop GPI estimates 1-month-ahead to 6-months-ahead of the latest ground-truth GPI value and find the model with the highest performance overall.
-We run again the code `Preparation_gpi_gdelt_files_for_machine_learning.ipynb` to create the data that we used for future prediction when GPI data is not yet available.
-These data can find in the folder named `all_variables_200803_202009`.
+For the United Kingdom and the United States studies (section 5.) we need to create the data that we use for future prediction when GPI data is not yet available.
+Thus, we run again the code `Preparation_gpi_gdelt_files_for_machine_learning.ipynb` to create the most updated data (up to Sept.
+20200).
+You can find the data in file `all_variables_200803_202009`.

 Below, you can find the different regression models used for the training of our models, i.e.,
 1. Linear regression (the R code and the packages used can be found in `Linear_predictions.R`),